elunna/hackem/hackem_changelog.md

     - In slashem this used to depend on the monsters HP being lower than yours, but removed that condition.
       - I also increased the chance of betraying significantly each turn.
       - Added the traitor property to all monsters that had it in SlashEM/THEM, and related new imported monsters.
-- [x] Implemented Flanking (M2_FLANK)
+- [x] Implemented Flanking (M2_FLANK) from SpliceHack.
     - Monsters with flanking are "tactical"
     - Monsters gain a large bonus to hit when flanking the player (located on opposite sides of the player's position).
     - Flanking scales with monster level (used to be a flat +4 AC penalty):
         AC penalty = 4 + (mdiffulty - 4) / 2
     - I applied FLANKING from SpliceHack to many appropriate monsters in hackem:
-- [x] monster hit point generation is now determined by their size as well as what level they are.
+- [x] Monster hit point generation is now determined by their size as well as what level they are.
 - [x] They also have the same armor class damage reduction that players enjoy.
 - [x] Intelligent monsters
     - can use many more items against the player or for their own benefit,